At Kennel and Paddock, we understand that we have a responsibility to protect and respect your privacy and look after your personal data.

 We must advise that this policy is subject to change, so please check our website on a regular basis for any further changes.

 Data Protection law will change on 25 May 2018

 Who are we?

 Companion Animal Rehab Ltd t/a Kennel and Paddock, are a provider of Veterinary Rehabilitation and Hydrotherapy, based at James Farm, James Lane, Grazeley Green, Berkshire.
-Angela Wood and Katrina Fennings are the Data Protection Officers for Kennel and Paddock.
+Angela Wood is the Data Protection Officer for Kennel and Paddock.

 How the law protects you

 Data protection laws state that we are only able to process personal data if we have valid reasons to do so.
 The basis for processing your personal data includes, but is not limited to, your consent, performance of a contract, to enable billing and remittance, and to contact you for customer service purposes.

 How do we collect personal data from you?